JB-SelfCompany/Tyr/README.md

 ### What does Tyr already have?

-1. Full integration with DeltaChat - the best decentralized messenger
+1. Full integration with DeltaChat and ArcaneChat - the best decentralized messengers
 2. Local SMTP/IMAP server running on your device
 3. Automatic Ed25519 key generation for your mail identity
 4. Connection to the Yggdrasil Network with configurable peers
 5. Auto-start on boot for always-on availability
+6. Encrypted backup & restore with password protection
+7. Automatic recovery from Android Keystore issues (Samsung devices)

 One of Tyr's strong points is censorship circumvention: you can connect to any of hundreds of available Yggdrasil nodes, host your own, or even build a private network.
 Email freedom is literally in your hands.